By: Virginia Volkman

 For: Red Rock News

-Date: August 29, 2014
+Date: September 12, 2014

-Armchair Sleuthing at the Library
+Unusual Book Titles Available at the Library

-All these authors and more await you at Sedona Public Library.
-Happy traveling!
 Sedona Public Library is a 501(c)(3) non-profit corporation.
 The land on which our beautiful library sits was donated, and the library building was constructed with private funds and is entirely debt-free.
 Donations and grants allow us to continue to offer free and innovative services to residents and visitors.
 Your tax-deductible donation may be sent to: Sedona Public Library, 3250 White Bear Road, Sedona, AZ 86336.

 Library News appears each Friday in the Red Rock News and is also presented on Sedona Biz.